Skip to content

 .listen(3000)

-Using an inline value always returns the same value which is useful to optimize performance for static resource like file.
+Using an inline value always returns the same value which is useful to optimize performance for static resources like files.

 This allows Elysia to compile the response ahead of time to optimize performance.